VictorAugDB/Intergalactic-Federation/requirements/addPilot.md

 - [] Check if the ship's location is not the same as pilot's location planet
 - [] Returns 400 if the ship is already in use
 - [] Returns 500 if something unexpected happens when saving the pilot in the repository
-- [] Returns 500 if something unexpected happens when updating the ship in the repository